 Wash your cabbage thoroughly in clear, cool water.
 Remove and discard any wilted or fibrous outer leaves and wash under cold running water.
 If cutting cabbage into wedges, do not remove the core so the leaves remain intact.
 Otherwise, remove and discard the white inner core.

 To shred cabbage for coleslaw or salads, place washed and cored cabbage half cut-side down on a board and slice crosswise to form thin strips.
 Or shred on the largest holes of a grater or in a food processor.
-One pound yields 4 to 4-1/2 cups shredded or sliced cabbage.
+One pound yields 4 to 4-1/2 cups of shredded or sliced cabbage.

 Avoid overcooking cabbage to prevent a strong odor and flavor.
 For best results, boil, steam, or stir-fry cabbage just until crisp-tender.
-One pound yields 2 to 2-1/2 cups cooked cabbage.
+One pound yields 2 to 2-1/2 cups of cooked cabbage.
 To prevent red cabbage from discoloring, use a stainless-steel knife to cut.